Is there a difference between polarized and non-polarized sunglasses?

 For example, screens viewed through polarized lenses can appear slightly faded or, in some cases, completely dark, depending on the angle from which you’re viewing the screen.
 While this usually only happens when the screens are rotated at an unusual angle, it’s worth noting that non-polarized sunglasses don’t cause this visual distortion.

 With that in mind, if you’re experiencing symptoms of digital eye strain, talk to your eye care professional before getting polarized lenses.
-Instead of sunglasses, your eye doctor may suggest that you wear computer glasses to block blue light and make screen time easier on your eyes.
+Instead of sunglasses, your eye doctor may suggest that you wear computer glasses to help you focus more easily on the screen and filter blue light.

 Polarization, prescription and price

 Both polarized and non-polarized sunglasses are available with prescription and non-prescription lenses.

 Polarized prescription lenses usually involve an additional charge on top of the included, basic lens option, but this isn’t always the case.
 Some manufacturers include polarization as a standard feature or offer it free of charge.
 Make sure to read the fine print to find out if there will be an additional cost.

 If you don’t need prescription lenses, polarized sunglasses can cost the same, or as little as a few dollars more, than their non-polarized counterparts.

 Are polarized sunglasses better than non-polarized shades?

 Whether you choose to go the polarized sunglasses or non-polarized sunglasses route comes down to your preferences — and how you plan to use your shades.
 Many people gravitate toward the perks of polarized sunglasses, while others prefer non-polarized shades for a view that’s closer to that of the naked eye.

 Of course, there’s nothing wrong with having one of each kind of sunglasses.

 POLARIZED OR NON-POLARIZED?
 Shop for sunglasses at an optical shop near you or through an online eyewear retailer.